ggarcia453/AroundtheWorldRadio/manual.md

 ### 1. Error: connect ECONNREFUSED
 **CAUSE:** The server machine cannot establish a connection to the MongoDB database due to the network denying access.
 **SOLUTION:** Make sure to add your IP address to the **Network Access** section of MongoDB Atlas.

+## ANALYSIS
+This section covers how we performed the analysis and created some of the graphs in the Stats page.
+The direct source code for it is stored in aroundtheworldradio.r
+### K6AGA Graph/BoxPlot
+We first chose K6AGA as our initial callsign of interest since we had multiple signals captured from them when our antenna was rotated at different angles.
+We are interested in seeing of the direction of our antenna influences the strength of signal.
+We filtered the data in our databse then stored it into a csv file to be loaded into R studio.
+Using R studio and the r code, we generated a graph of thes signals.
+We noticed that the signals captured when our antenna was rotated north had higher decibel levels.
+So we tested this relationship with a linear regression model that attempted to predict decibel level based on the direction of our antenna.
+It confirmed what we beleived, as it showed a linear relationship given our current data and was signifcant, given the model had a p-value of under 0.02.
+We also created a boxplot to further show that there signicant differences Based on our parsing/webscraping code, we were able to find that the k6AGA callsign is located North of Irvine.
+So, this naturally leads to the conclusion that rotating our antenna towards the direction of the signal leads to a stronger signal connection.

+### Distance Bargraph
+We were also intersted in seeing if the distance from UCI impacted how many signals we received. we initially anticipated a logirithmaic curve.
+However ,this was not the case.
+After downloading the data and loading it into a bragraph, we saw an uneven distribution of signals with a variety of distances.
+This showed to us that distance did not impact how many signals we recieved.
+We also created an additionall scatterplot to test distance's relationship to decibel level and it showed that the distance did not affect the decibel level directly.
+So, we can came to the conlsuion that based on this data, we cannot conclude a relationship between distance and either number of radios recieved or decibel level.